maryamayat/Leaf_Doctor/README.md

 # LeafDoctor
-LeafDoctor is a deep learning application for detecting plant disease based on leaf images.
+LeafDoctor is a deep learning application for detecting plant disease based on leaf images (see [this video](https://www.youtube.com/watch?v=3aspxSRQjEI)).

 This repository contains:
   1. SVM baseline model: [Baseline](SVM_BaseModel.ipynb)